"""

 from abc import ABC, abstractmethod

-from typing import Collection, Literal, Optional, Sequence
+from collections.abc import Collection, Sequence

 from class_resolver import ClassResolver, HintOrType, OneOrManyHintOrType, OneOrManyOptionalKwargs, OptionalKwargs